ritaafranco/dtc-project-brooklyn-food-waste/README.md

 # Future Development
 * Add complementary data to make the analysis more interesting, eg: CO2 emissions produced by this food waste.
 * Adjust data schema to create an optimized data model for the dashboard.
-* Replace Kaggle credentials method.
-Currently these credentials are wrriten as environment variables in the Docker Compose file, these sould be passed in a more secure way.
-For example following [this alternative](https://www.kaggle.com/general/51898)